jamesnet214/wpf-xaml-binding/README.md

 The value bound to `Text="{Binding}"` is passed directly from the nearest DataContext, TextBlock.
 Therefore, the Binding result value of Text is 'James'.

 #### Type integer
-When assigning a value to DataContext directly from Xaml, resource definitions are required first for value types such as Integrer and Boolean because all strings are recognized as String.
+When assigning a value to DataContext directly from Xaml, resource definitions are required first for value types such as Integer and Boolean.
+Because all strings are recognized as String.
 #### Step 1, using System `mscrolib` in Xaml
 Because, simple type variable type is not supported by standard.
 ```xaml
 xmlns:sys="clr-namespace:System;assembly=mscorlib"
 ```
-> You can define it with any word, but mostly you use `sys` words.
+> You can define it with any word, but mostly use `sys` words.
 #### Step 2, create `YEAR` resource key in xaml
-Declares the value of the type you want to create in the form of a StaticResource.
+Declare the value of the type you want to create in the form of a StaticResource.
 ```xaml
 <Window.Resources>
     <sys:Int32 x:Key="YEAR">2020</sys:Int32>